home-assistant/home-assistant.io/source/_components/ecobee.markdown

 ### {% linkable_title Attribute `equipment_running` %}

-Returns the list of current equipment that is operating from the thermostat.
+Returns the list of equipment that is currently operating from the thermostat.

 | Attribute type | Description |
 | ---------------| ----------- |